kyleraze/EC320_Econometrics/README.md

 9. **Happy Thanksgiving!** ***No lab***

-## Other Content
+## Other course content

-For supplemental lecture documents, problem sets, and other materials, see Canvas.
+For supplemental lecture documents, problem sets, and other materials, please see Canvas.

+## Resources

+I am indebted to [Ed Rubin](http://edrub.in/) (@edrubin) and [Simeon Minard](https://sites.google.com/view/simeonminard/home) for their generous contribution of course materials.
+I also source some material from [Nick Huntington-Klein](https://nickchk.com/) (@NickCH-K), who maintains a [trove of resources](https://nickchk.com/causalgraphs.html) for learning causal inference.
+If you're interested in learning more about econometrics, check out Ed's [introduction to econometrics](https://github.com/edrubin/EC421S19) course (EC 421, the next course in the econometrics sequence after EC 320) or Nick's course on [causality in economics](https://nickchk.com/econ305.html).